rosay/bizfoos/README.md

 # Bizfoos

-This readme is about 10% complete.
-I just wanted to stub something out.

-This is a foosball app designed to track:
+#####This is a foosball app designed to track: player and team stats
-  - Player stats
-  - Team stats
-  - Series stats
-  - Who knows what else!

 ### Technologies
-Bizfoos app made possible by
+Bizfoos app made possible by using
 * [node.js]
 * [Twitter Bootstrap]
 * [Express]